 Margaret Helen’s love was always with her family.
 She took a lifelong stand for us.
 I know no-one who comes close to displaying the courage that she did.
 She lived out well, the fine qualities of her beautiful name.
 She was a pearl of great prize, and a bright shining light.
 And she lives on in the lives she touched and the love she shared.
 In the words of Julian Norwich long ago “All things are well, and all things are well, and all manner of things shall be well.”

 Her legacy as “strength and courage” lives on in me.
-My mother brought heaven down for me and she helped form in me a sharpness to see beyond the naive and superficial, at a time in the world when it is so deeply needed.
+My mother brought heaven down for me and she helped form in me a sharpness to see beyond the hypocritical, naive and superficial at a time when it’s sorely needed.